howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadox.en.md

 12. End of the experiment with both objects flying together.

 Analysis of Experiment 1 from the point of view of Einstein's theory of relativity.
 The measured speeds and accelerations are the same relative to each other from the point of view of each of the particles (you can also check with starships).
 This is the essence of the true twin paradox.
 The other particle was moving faster and the accelerations were the same from the point of view of each of the particles.
 And here the special theory of relativity is powerless to solve the problem by its own methods (without the introduction of outside observers).
-Moreover, if an external observer moves at a speed close to the speed of light relative to the ImFR (or point of vacuum or zero shift of cosmic microwave background radiation (zero dipole anisotropy) or the Earth with an error), he will make an erroneous assumption about which particle will decay first.
+Moreover, if an external observer moves at a speed close to the speed of light relative to the ImFR (or zero shift of cosmic microwave background radiation (zero dipole anisotropy) or the Earth with an error), he will make an erroneous assumption about which particle will decay first.

 Suppose that then you will argue that the second particle, although accelerated as well, but then slowed down and only then moved for a long time $t$.
 And therefore its "clock" will show a greater amount of time and it will decay first.
 Let's show that this is in general a misconception.